caiyuchen-ustc/EffOPD/README.md

 ## Training EffOPD

+The training dataset can be download from : https://huggingface.co/datasets/Keven16/G-OPD-Training-Data

 To launch EffOPD training, please start from the original bash script used for training OPD, and add the following arguments:

 ```bash